tjohnson009/tjohnson009/README.md

 Hey there!

-My name is Tim, I'm learning HTML, CSS and JS.
-One day soon I also plan to learn Node.JS and SQL.
-I'm an aspiring Back End Developer looking for the next best step I can take to grow and continue in this process.
+My name is Tim, Fun fact: I used to live overseas and had a Coding For Dummies book on my desk for years and hardly opened it.
+Now I use HTML, CSS and JS to create cool applications.I'm working on improving my skilss with PostgreSQL and one day soon I plan to master Node.JS!
+PERN stack here I come!
+I'm an aspiring Back End Developer looking for the next best step I can take to grow and continue improving my application building process.

 <!--
 **tjohnson009/tjohnson009** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.